 Garlic chives are another great plant to pair with tomatoes, as well as carrots and roses.
 Not only do they help deter Japanese beetles from infesting your garden, but they can also help prevent black spots on your roses!

-As mentioned earlier with marigolds, some plants will actually help bring beneficial insects to your vegetable garden.
+As mentioned above, some plants will actually help bring beneficial insects to your vegetable garden.
 The flowers that help keep pests away will have a hand in attracting additional pollinators such as honeybees, which may end up resulting in a larger harvest for you.
 There are also many plants that attract bugs that eat pests, and those are equally as valuable to the average gardener.

-Veggie gardens don’t have to be strictly vegetables, and mixing in these flowers and plants will give your plot some pops of color, some added interest, and some natural pest prevention.
+Veggie gardens don’t have to be strictly vegetables, and mixing in these flowers and plants will give your plot pops of color and natural pest prevention.

 - The best sprays to keep pests off your delicate hibiscus plants

 - Can you grow a bird of paradise from a cutting?
 Here’s what you need to know to grow your dream plant